exercism/configlet/README.md

   -v, --verbosity <verbosity>  The verbosity of output.
 Allowed values: q[uiet], n[ormal], d[etailed]
 ```

-Running the `sync` command will prompt the user to choose whether to include or exclude missing tests.
-It will update the `tests.toml` file accordingly.
-If you only want a quick check, you can use the `--check` option.

 ## Linting

 The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
 The full list of rules that are checked by the linter can be found [here](https://github.com/exercism/v3-docs/blob/master/anatomy/tracks/configlet/linting.md).